-The art of persuasion is a mastery of communication techniques that can help you reach your goals by convincing others of your point of view.
-It can also be difficult to detect, especially from someone who's fluent in it.
-With the tips and guidelines above, you'll be well on your way toward becoming a master of persuasion-and one who is protected from being taken advantage of by other masters.
+The art of persuasion means mastering communication techniques that can help you better assert yourself in the world.
+With the tips and guidelines above, you'll be well on your way toward becoming a master of persuasion—and one who is protected from being taken advantage of by other masters.
 Take the first step today.

 Previous Article21 Persuasion Techniques To Help You Get What You Want Most